ErlingSigurdson/Drv7SegQ595/README.md

 try [SegMap595](https://github.com/ErlingSigurdson/SegMap595) library that provides a simple API for byte mapping and retrieving the necessary bytes.

-## Compatibility

-The library works with any Arduino-compatible MCU capable of bit-banging or SPI data transfer.

 ## Dependencies

 * `SPI.h` library implementation for the Arduino core you're using.
 It is commonly available for all Arduino cores,